vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding

-When Roy talks about `REST` he mentions 5 crucial properties of a `REST` model:
+When Roy talks about `REST`, he mentions 5 crucial properties of a `REST` model:

 ### 4.1.
 Access methods have the same semantics for all resources
 > induces visible, scalable, available through layered system, cacheable, and shared caches